How To Soothe Teething Pains and Best Sleeping Position for a Teething Baby

 Try to look for good quality teething toys that are easy for your child to hold (ensuring they don’t fall and get dirty) as well as made from approved materials that won’t do any damage to your baby’s gums.

-Give them the Right Food
+Give them the right food

 Adjusting your child’s diet may help.
 If your baby is ready to chew solids, then the right food items can help give their gums some light pressure in the same way that chewing a finger or teether can help.
 This can include things like soft-boiled veggies or fruits.